19th World Congress of Basic & Clinical Pharmacology 2023

-IUPHAR Clinical Considerations in the Context of COVID-19 Pandemic
+IUPHAR Clinical Update in the context of Covid-19

 Professor Folke Sjöqvist peacefully passed away on March 30th, 2020